 Security association establishment functionality establishes security association between corresponding M2M Nodes, in order to provide services such as confidentiality and integrity.

+Identification checks if the identity provided for authentication is valid and authentication validates if identity supplied in the identification step is associated with a trustworthy credential.

-Access control functionality authorizes services and specific operations (e.g. Read/Update) on resources identified and authenticated entities, according to provisioned access control policies and assigned roles.
+Authorization functionality authorizes services and specific operations (e.g. create, retrieve, update, delete, etc.) on resources identified and authenticated entities, according to provisioned access control policies.

-While unique identifier of an entity are used for authentication and identity management, this functionality provides pseudonyms which serve as temporary identifiers which cannot be linked to the true identity of either the associated entity or its user.
+Identity management provides secure storage for oneM2M identifiers.
+This functionality also provides pseudonyms which serve as temporary identifiers which cannot be linked to the true identity of either the associated entity or its user.

 6.2.10.2 Detailed Descriptions